jp-powers/fan-control/README.md

 The intent of this script package to provide a (relatively) simple means of controlling fan speed via a fan curve.
 It is one monolithic script to manage TrueNAS Core, pfSense, and Proxmox.
 It includes a means of running as a service, including reading the configuration regularly for changes so you can make adjustments without needing to reboot/start the script in odd ways on different platforms.

+## Archived Notice

+Hey folks.
+After a long period of inattention I'm pulling the trigger on archiving this repo.
+It still works as is on the supported platforms as of the time of writing (2025, June 21), but between my home lab environment shifting and my available time dwindling, I'm abandoning it to avoid further "I'll get to this if I can" FR's and bugs.
+Feel free to fork and utilize as needed.

 # Some explanation is required

 There are a number of specific tools like this for each of the platforms, but I've been unsatisfied with most and the one I do like was in Ruby, which isn't quite as cross-platform as I'd like.
 I recreated the script in Python, added a means of checking HDD temps, and then made necessary changes depending on platform for checking things like CPU temps and whatnot.